shixinhuang99/scafalra/README.md

 └── vue
 ```

-We can then use `scaffold-cli add ./projects --depth 1` to add them all to the list.
+We can then use `scaffold add ./projects --depth 1` to add them all to the list.

 ```
 New projects: